Kunshan Travel Guide

 In China, it is said that the most beautiful natural scenery is in southern China.
 Kunshan, one of the cities in southern China, will never disappoint her guests.
 The breath-taking views of Yangcheng Lake and Dianshan Lake nearby the city attract a great number of visitors all year round.
 Yangcheng Lake also supplies locals with plenty of seafood, especially the delicious Yangcheng Crab that you should be sure to try.
 In the urban area, Tinglin Park is really worth a visit.
 But the highlights of this city are the water towns, all of which are worthy tourist destinations.
 Zhouzhuang, the No.1 water town in China is highly praised by visitors from home and abroad, and Jinxi, Luzhi and Qiandeng are also interesting to visit.
 Peonica Garden Theme Park near Zhouzhuang is also a must-see attraction.

 Although Kunshan is not a well known metropolis in China, it has important cultural and historical foundations.
 It is the cradle of Kun Opera which has been called the 'father of all operas' in China.
-You can visit the Museum of Kun Opera in Kunshan City for a look at the history of this splendid piece of oriental heritage.
+You can visit the Kun Opera Museum in the city for a look at the history of this splendid piece of oriental heritage.
 In addition, a variety of historical sites awaits your exploration.

-In recent years, more and more businessmen from Taiwan have invested in Kunshan.
-Some of them have even settled down and married here, which has led to the construction of many conveniences, including transportation, dining establishments, accommodations and amusement places.
 Although Kunshan does not have its own airport at present, it is convenient to come here from Shanghai Hongqiao and Pudong airports.
-From Shanghai, Suzhou, Nanjing and other large cities, it is easy for visitors to get to Kunshan by train or long-distance bus.
+From Shanghai, Suzhou, Nanjing and other large cities, it is easy for visitors to get here by train or long-distance bus.